FOR INFORMATION REGARDING THE REPEAL OF THE TEXAS DRIVER SURCHARGE PROGRAM,

 WRITTEN PLEA & AFFIDAVIT (MUST BE SIGNED IN FRONT OF COURT CLERK OR NOTARY PUBLIC) *to submit by mail you may use the Defensive Driving/Driver’s Safety Course form provided below DEFENSIVE DRIVING REQUEST FORM

 A COPY OF YOUR PROOF OF INSURANCE FOR DATE YOU RECEIVED THE CITATION

-SUBMIT PAYMENT OF THE REQUIRED STATE FEES OF $109.10, cash if paying in person, Money Order if paying by mail (NO PERSONAL CHECKS ARE ACCEPTED)
+SUBMIT PAYMENT OF THE REQUIRED STATE FEES plus $10 Administrative Fee, cash if paying in person, Money Order – if paying by mail (NO PERSONAL CHECKS ARE ACCEPTED)

 Defensive Driving Course: